craftersmine/craftersmine/README.md

 Also translating apps, mods, plugins etc. to Russian

-You can reach me at Discord: craftersmine#7441 or by E-Mail
+You can reach me at Discord: craftersmine
+... or by E-Mail

 ---